 Jump to:

-Not your usual jam: homemade fig jam is something special that surpasses generic store-bought options.
+It’s not your usual jam.
+Homemade fig jam is something special that is leagues ahead of any store-bought brand!

 Step 1: Wash the figs. Drain and dry them.

-Step 2: Cut the ends off and chop into small pieces.
+Step 2: Cut the ends off and cut into small pieces.

-Step 3: Toss the cut figs into a thick bottom pan along with water, sugar, and lemon juice.
+Step 3: Toss the cut figs with water, sugar, and lemon juice in a thick-bottomed pan.

 Step 4: Cook on low to medium heat, stirring occasionally.